Loli-Feature-Flags/website/docs/reference/specification/schema/feature-flag/boolean.md

 An array of zero to N-many rules that can have conditions and specified output values in case the conditions are met.

+The order of the rules determines the evaluation order.
+Rules are evaluated from front to end.
+If a rule's conditions are met, it's `valuesOnMatch` (check out rule details) are returned as the evaluation value.

+If no rules' conditions are met, the `defaultValue` of the feature flag is returned as the evaluation value.

-Check out [Boolean Feature Flag Rule](./rules/boolean.md) for more details.
+Check out [Boolean Feature Flag Rule](../feature-flag-rule/boolean.md) for more details.

 ## defaultValue